German invasion of Denmark (1940): Lundtoftbjerg

 The first clash between the Danish Army and the invading forces occurred at Lundtoftbjerg, where a Danish anti-tank platoon armed with two 20 mm guns and a light machine gun had taken up positions covering the road.
 A German column appeared at 04:50, and the 20 mm cannons opened fire on the armoured cars while the machine gun took aim at the motorcyclists.
 A fire started in a nearby barn, filling the air with smoke and hindering the German advance.
-Eventually the anti-tank platoon was forced to withdraw to Aabenraa (Åbenrå).
+Eventually the anti-tank platoon was forced to withdraw to Aabenraa.
 About 1.5 km to the north, a bicycle platoon prepared a defence of a railway bridge, but fire from the armoured cars and strafing fighter aircraft forced them to retreat, and a third of them were captured.
 The Germans lost two armoured cars and three motorcycles, while the Danes suffered one dead and one wounded.

-Another German column reached Hokkerup a few kilometers east of Lundtoftbjerg at 05:30.
+Another German column reached Hokkerup a few kilometres east of Lundtoftbjerg at 05:30.
 They encountered a roadblock made with farm equipment, set up only 20 minutes earlier by 34 Danish soldiers.
 The Danes knocked out the three leading armoured cars, forcing the remaining armoured cars to withdraw.
 The Germans set up a 37 mm gun 300 m away, but it managed to fire only one round before being knocked out by two rounds from a 20 mm gun.
 Hand-to hand combat ensued in which one Dane was killed and three wounded, one fatally.
 With air support, the 100 or so Germans managed to surround and capture the Danish unit at 06:15.